STATUTES OF ASSOCIATION OF BODYNAMIC PSYCHOLOGY (ABP) – 2020

 h) Any other lawful income as approved by the Governing Board of ABP.

-10.3 In financial matters the Treasurer or the General Secretary together with the Chairman or his/her substitute are authorized to sign.
+10.3 In financial matters the Treasurer or the General Secretary together with the Chairman or in his absence the Vice Chairman are authorized to sign.
 On order of the Chairman the Treasurer can sign up to the amount authorized by the Governing Board.

 § 11.
 Liability